Phanikumar0507/node-express-api/README.md

 ### Starging Dev Server

-Run tehf ollowing command to start the development server
+Run the following command to start the development server

 `npm run start`